What they are, why they work, how to use them, and

 Calves, hamstrings, abdomen/psoas, buttocks, upper and lower back, deltoids and neck – the lacrosse ball, tennis ball and baseball sizes work best for these body parts.
 Their diameters respectively are 63 mm, 67 mm and 73mm.

-Chest and shoulders – here you need a 4 inch diameter ball (or about 100 mm) which is an unusual size.
-The picture on the right, shows the large massage balls we launched on Kickstarter in the summer of 2017.
-On Amazon here.
+Chest and shoulders – here you need a 4 inch diameter ball (or about 100 mm) which is an unusual size and most commonly found as a high bounce ball from a toy store.

 Weight – the heavier the ball the more likely it is to stay where you put it.
 We manufacture all of our massage balls with the maximum weight possible for this reason even though it increases the cost significantly.
 So, solid balls are preferable to hollow or inflatable because of their greater weight.
 The solid balls also deform more predictably when you put your weight on them.